ahnchive/ahnchive.github.io/index.md

 <!-- <br clear="left"/> -->
 <!-- <img src="{{ BASE_PATH }}/assets/drawing.jpg" style="margin-bottom: 10px; margin-top: 10px"/> -->

-<div style="text-align: justify"> Seoyoung Ahn.
-PhD student in Psychology at Stony Brook University.
-I'm broadly interested in understanding how humans can obtain a stable but flexible representation of the visual environment.
+I'm Seoyoung Ahn, PhD student in Psychology at Stony Brook University.

+<div style="text-align: justify"> I'm broadly interested in understanding how humans can obtain a stable but flexible representation of the visual environment.
 I try to understand this question by building an artificial vision system that is more human-like! </div>
 &nbsp;

 <!-- [curriculum vitae ![CV as pdf]({{ BASE_PATH }}/pages/icons16/pdf-icon.png)]({{ BASE_PATH }}/assets/CV.pdf)<br/> -->